danyaberezun/replacewith/README.md

 var a = A().oldFun()
 ```
-TODO: Expected behaviour?
+**TODO: What is the expected behaviour?**
 Should it be `B().newFun()`, `B().oldFun()`, or something else?

+Even more, the question is **When should we suggest class name replacement?** if it is specified with `replaceWith`.
+In my opinion, class name replacement is a distinct case but users use it, so we have to specify the behaviour clearly and its connection with ``possibly conflicting'' methods replacements.

 # Concrete syntax suggestions

-1. It would be great to provide all usual checks inside an expression to be replaced with.
+1. It would be great to provide all the usual checks inside an expression to be replaced with.
 Ideally, something like
 ```Kotlin
 @Deprecated(